adityapatel5331/Personal_library/labs/lab6/Lab6#_Patel_Aditya_README.txt

 https://www.nytimes.com/books/best-sellers/

 Regarding the file that have images for this lab, I have taken permission from professor in-person for not uploading it of the git lab.
-As git lab does not allows us to upload images.
+As git lab does not allows us to upload images.'

+--> Part A of the code was previously done for the lab 5 and the functionality remains the same.
+--> Part B was done and can be found under main/list(1,2,3).php --> Part C

 ### And coding style tests